stomp-js/stomp-js.github.io/_posts/2018-10-12-remote-procedure-call.md

 layout: single
 title: 'RPC - Remote Procedure Call'
 date: 2018-10-12 09:12:00 +0530
-categories: guide rx-stomp ng2-stompjs
+categories: guide rx-stomp
 toc: true
 redirect_from:
   - /guide/rx-stomp/ng2-stompjs/2018/10/11/remote-procedure-call.html
   - /guide/rx-stomp/ng2-stompjs/2018/10/12/remote-procedure-call.html
   - /guide/rx-stomp/ng2-stompjs/2018/10/13/remote-procedure-call.html
+  - /guide/rx-stomp/ng2-stompjs/remote-procedure-call.html
 ---

 **This is an advanced topic.
-You may choose to understand the philosophy by reading the initial sections, or, you may just skip to the [usage](#usage) sections which is not complicated.**
+You may choose to understand the philosophy by reading the initial sections, or, you may just skip to the [usage](#usage) sections which are not complicated.**

 Messaging usually works one way.
-There is however a convention for two way communication (i.e. request/response).
+There is, however, a convention for two-way communication (i.e. request/response).
 This involves `reply-to` queues which routes the response back to correct client program and `correlation-id` to uniquely match a response to the correct request.